 A-3.3.3.1.(1) Safety in Care, Treatment and Detention Occupancies.
 Fire safety for patients in bedroom areas in hospitals and nursing homes with treatment is predicated on the ability of staff to carry out at all times essential life safety functions in accordance with the fire safety plan.
-Details for a plan are contained in the British Columbia Fire Code.
+Details for a plan are contained in the Fire By-law.